linkml/linkml-project-template/README.md

 make setup
 ```

+This will give you a fully functional LinkML repository with artifact generation via github actions based on the
+example "Person" schema that comes with this template.
+The next steps are to replace

 ## Getting it into GitHub

 - Create a new repo but don't allow GH to initialize any files for you: no README, no .gitignore, no license, etc. Just give it a `Repository name` and click `Create repository`